-Navy anchorage in the South Pacific, and developed seaplane bases at Sulpher Creek and Matupit Island.
+Immediately, the Japanese developed Simpson Harbor into their principal anchorage in the South Pacific, and used Simpson Harbor as a seaplane operating area with servicing areas at Sulpher Creek and Matupit Island.

 Allied missions against Simpson Harbor